Boulder Summer Conference 2021 Overview

 Cutting edge research on consumer financial decision making by scholars across diverse fields: economics, law, psychology, sociology, anthropology, marketing, finance, and consumer sciences.
 Lively discussion of this research by scholars, regulators, consumer advocates, and financial services professionals.

-The 2019 Boulder Summer Conference on Consumer Financial Decision Making will be held May 19-21 at the St. Julien Hotel at a great time of year to visit Boulder, Colorado.
+The 2021 Boulder Summer Conference on Consumer Financial Decision Making will be held online from May 17-19.

 The conference will provide an opportunity for exchange of ideas among researchers in different fields working on problems of consumer financial decision-making.